-There have been several expressions of concern in early debates about CMU, particularly in the UK, about the risk that proposals for institutional change might work against achieving the aims of CMU.
-For example, the UK House of Lords argued that "any attempt to establish a system of pan-EU supervision would not only be contentious, but could prove an unhelpful distraction from the necessary reforms that Capital Markets Union is seeking to bring about"43.
+There have been several expressions of concern in early debates about the CMU, particularly but not exclusively in the UK, concerning the risk that proposals for institutional change might work against achieving the aims of the CMU.
+For example, the UK House of Lords argued that 'any attempt to establish a system of pan-EU supervision would not only be contentious, but could prove an unhelpful distraction from the necessary reforms that Capital Markets Union is seeking to bring about'.
 However, this argument misleadingly paints the institutional question as black-and-white, and ignores the fact that ESMA is already mandated to supervise credit rating agencies and trade repositories on a pan-EU basis.
 In reality, the institutional question is of a practical, not ideological nature.
-Some CMU aims can be attained without changes to the respective institutions' mandates, and some cannot.
-This is best determined case by case.
-Both the present and the future situations are and will be hybrids between two extremes, in which supervision is respectively all-national (an unnecessary step backwards from the status quo) or all-European (an unrealistic and unnecessary prospect that would sit oddly with the subsidiarity principle).
+Some aims of the CMU can be attained without changes in the respective institutions' mandates, and some cannot.
+This is best determined on a case-by-case basis.
+Both the present and the future situations are and will be hybrids between two extremes, in which supervision is, respectively, all-national (an unnecessary step backwards from the status quo) or all-European (an unrealistic and unnecessary prospect that would sit oddly with the subsidiarity principle).

-A more helpful distinction is between prudential supervision, which is typically coupled to a resolution framework with possible fiscal implications, and other aspects of financial supervision such as authorisations of funds and of securities issuances, and enforcement of capital markets rules.
+A more helpful distinction is between prudential supervision, which is typically coupled with a resolution framework with possible fiscal implications, and other aspects of financial supervision such as authorizations of funds and of securities issuances, and enforcement of capital markets rules.
 In the current phase of EU integration, the former could be pooled within the banking-union area, but pooling across the entire EU appears more problematic, given potential fiscal implications for which taxpayers are the final backstop.
-By contrast, EU-level pooling of authority over the regulation of financial conduct would not "impinge in any way on the fiscal responsibilities of member states" (to quote from the legislation that created ESMA and the other ESAs).
-The logic that led EU member states, including the UK, to support the creation of ESMA has not changed, and an adjustment of ESMA authority should not be considered intrinsically contentious if it can help to address certain issues better than the current division of labour among national authorities.
+By contrast, EU-level pooling of authority over the regulation of financial conduct would not 'impinge in any way on the fiscal responsibilities of member states' (to quote from the legislation that created ESMA and the other ESAs).
+The logic that led EU Member States, including the UK, to support the creation of ESMA has not changed, and an adjustment of ESMA authority should not be considered intrinsically contentious if it can help to address certain issues better than the current division of labour among national authorities.

 The current setup of ESMA and other EU-level agencies should not be considered untouchable.
 On the contrary, it needs change.
-The funding mechanism envisaged for the ESAs has not functioned effectively44, and their governance has proved less than optimal in terms of effectiveness, independence and quality of the decision-making process45.
-The reform of the ESAs' governance and funding, which is specifically expressed as part of the mandate given to the commissioner for financial services by the Commission's President46, should thus be closely coordinated with the development of the CMU project.
-In the case of ESMA, the increased concentration of capital markets activity (though not of the economic benefits of strong capital markets) in a limited subset of member states raises particular questions about a framework in which each member state is currently represented on the ESMA supervisory board by its national securities regulator.
+The funding mechanism envisaged for the ESAs has not functioned effectively, and their governance has proved less than optimal in terms of the effectiveness, independence and quality of the decision-making process.
+The reform of the ESAs' governance and funding, which is specifically expressed as part of the mandate given to the commissioner for financial services by the Commission's President, 49 should thus be closely coordinated with the development of the CMU project.
+In the case of ESMA, the increased concentration of capital markets activity (though not of the economic benefits of strong capital markets) in a limited subset of Member States raises particular questions about a framework in which each Member State is currently represented on the ESMA supervisory board by its national securities regulator.